ratwolfzero/Chladni_Figures/README.md

 $$

 which are independent of time.
 These lines are where particles accumulate in experiments, forming the classic Chladni figures.

+*Note: The cosine term corresponds to the membrane starting at maximum height with no initial speed, a common choice for standing-wave visualizations.
+This keeps the Chladni patterns visually clear in the 3D animation, as seen in the 2D/3D comparison panel shown later.
+For the simulation, we use a square plate.¹

+> Square geometries (Lx = Ly) exhibit degenerate modes: distinct nodal patterns that share the same frequency.
+For example, the (3,5) and (5,3) modes differ in shape but occur at identical frequencies.
+This degeneracy arises from symmetry in general, exemplified by the square, and appears both in the membrane model used here and in real vibrating symmetric plates.
+The cosine starting condition for the 3D animation aligns nodal lines at Z=0 and, together with the degenerate modes, enhances visual clarity.

 ---